-Earlier, we have mentioned that eye infections after cataract surgery is the worst nightmare.
+Earlier, we mentioned that eye infections after cataract surgery are the worst nightmare.
 To prevent these infections, we prescribe antibiotic eye drops for two weeks.

 Glaucoma Eye Drops

 Glaucoma is a condition in which eye pressure increases.
 Sometimes after cataract surgery, the pressure inside the eye can increase.
-Following are the reasons for this pressure increase.
+The following are the reasons for this pressure increase.